zhangchengchuan/tp-1/docs/DeveloperGuide.md

 main focus.

 The following actions occur when the **Time Thread** is created:
-1. TimeManager is initialized and starts to run.
+1. `TimeManager` is initialized and starts to run.
 2. ManageMe is now in an **Alert State**.
 This means that this thread is constantly checking if ManageMe is still running.
    1. If it is, check if there are any tasks that the user needs to be notified of.
 Once done, return to **Alert State**.
-   2. If it is not, all threads including **Main Thread** will be ended and the programme ends.
+   2. If it is not, all threads including **Main Thread** will be ended and the application ends.

 <div markdown="span" class="alert alert-info">:information_source: ** Note:** As long as ManageMe is still running, it